karthikaraman/Docs/Training/readme.md

-# Docs Partner Training resources
+# Docs Training resources

-This subdirectory contains links and resources for training those who wish to contribute to [docs.microsoft.com](docs.microsoft.com).

-Here are some best practices for training partners:
+This directory contains links and resources for training those who wish to contribute to [docs.microsoft.com](docs.microsoft.com), as well as best practices for training partners.

 ## Beforehand